rolandVi/Splitty/docs/agendas/week-09.md

 - Talking Points: (Brainstorm/ decision-making/ discuss)
     - What has everyone worked on last week?
 (5 min)
     - Are we on track?
 Are we finishig all of the basic requirements?
-(10 min)
+If not, which issues have priority?
+(15 min)
     - Discuss the languages feature (8 min)
     - Discuss the presentation, how and when will we practice?
 (10 min)
-    - Plans for next week (5 min)
+    - Plans for the last week  (5 min)

 - Summarize action points: Who , what , when?
 (8 min)
-- Feedback round: What went well and what can be improved next time?
+- Feedback round: What went well and what can be improved?
 (2 min)

 - Question round: Does anyone have anything to add before the meeting closes?
 (2 min)